Tantalor93/dnspyre/docs/index.md

                                duration, the benchmark is canceled.
 This option is exclusive with --number option.
 The duration is specified in GO duration format e.g. 10s, 15m, 1h.
       --[no-]progress          Controls whether the progress bar is shown.
 Enabled by default.
+      --fail=ioerror ...
+Controls conditions upon which the dnspyre will exit with a non-zero exit code.
+Repeatable flag.
+                               Supported options are 'ioerror' (fail if there is at least 1 IO error), 'negative' (fail if there is at least 1 negative DNS answer), 'error' (fail if there is at least 1 error DNS response), 'idmismatch'
+                               (fail there is at least 1 ID mismatch between DNS request and response).
       --[no-]version           Show application version.

 Args: